a2stuff/a2d/res/notes/testplan.md

   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder, File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
 Verify that File > New Folder, File > Close Window, File > Close All, and everything in the View menu are enabled.
 * Launch DeskTop.
+Open a window for a removable disk.
+Quit DeskTop.
+Remove the disk.
+Restart DeskTop.
+Open a different volume's window.
+Close it.
+Open it again.
+Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.

+* Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
 * Launch DeskTop.
 Close all windows.
 Press an arrow key multiple times.
 Verify that only one volume icon is highlighted at a time.